bozturk10/ma-yoztyurk/README.md

 https://search.gesis.org/research_data/ZA6838?doi=10.4232/1.14114

-## Repository Overview

-This repository provides:
-- The **codebase** for replicating the experiments presented in the paper.
-- **Datasets** and preprocessing scripts for the German Longitudinal Election Studies (GLES).
-- Documentation on experimental results and findings.

-## Installation
+## Installation  & Preprocessing

 - `pip install requirements.txt && pip install -e .`
-- save your HF token as an env var `export HF_TOKEN=YOUR_HF_TOKEN`
+- save the HF token as an env var in your terminal i.e `export HF_TOKEN=YOUR_HF_TOKEN`.
+Note that for llama2 you need to request for a gated model access through HF.
-- extract GESIS data zip file into data\raw
+- extract GESIS data zip file into `data\raw` .
 - run `python src/data/education_preprocess.py` create data/coding_values/education_lookup.csv for getting education levels of participants at the date of surveys.

+## Replication
 - to replicate the experiments :
     - adjust `experiment_config.json` depending on your device (device,quantization,HF models)
     -  you can find the config used in the experimentation `experiment_config_paper.json `